As of May 2019

 UAPPEAL has the following Directors of Legislation:

-The Director of Federal Legislation and/or the Director of State Legislation may appoint other U.A.P.P.E.A.L members to a legislation committee to help with the duties of the office.
-The Board of Directors may terminate any appointment to the legislation committee made by the Director of Federal Legislation and/or the Director of State Legislation by a majority vote.
+The Director of Federal Legislation and/or the Director of State Legislation may appoint U.A.P.P.E.A.L supporters to a task force to help with the duties of the office.
+The Board of Directors may terminate any appointment to the task force made by the Director of Federal Legislation and/or the Director of State Legislation by a majority vote.

 It will be the responsibility of the Directors of Federal and State Legislation to: